Modern Slavery Act 2021

 Due diligence processes

-HSL remains owned and managed by the family which established it 53 years ago.
+HSL was established by the Burrows family in 1968 and is still owned and managed by the same family today.
 Our brand continues to reflect the same traditional values of trust, integrity and a passionate care for people that it was founded with.
-All members of staff, through structured training programmes and internal communications, recognise their collective responsibility for protecting our brand and the Group’s responsibilities to society.
+All colleagues, through structured training programmes and internal communications, recognise their collective responsibility for protecting our brand and the Group’s responsibilities to society.
+This is also reflected in ongoing actions to enhance our positive social impact including the recruitment of an Environment and Sustainability Manager to the Senior Management Team during the year.

 Recruitment activity is rigorous and follows clear procedures, managed by our centralised People Support team, including checks that all appropriate right-to-work documentation is in place.
-All recruitment is overseen by members of the senior management team and ultimately authorised by the directors.
-Agency labour, albeit representing a small proportion of the Group’s working time, used to address absence or temporary recruitment gaps, is again managed by HSL People Support and coordinated through established recruitment agencies in the UK.
+All recruitment is overseen by members of the senior management team and ultimately authorised by the board of directors.
+Agency labour, albeit representing a small proportion of the Group’s working hours and typically used to address absence or temporary recruitment gaps, is again managed by HSL People Support and coordinated through established recruitment agencies within the UK.
+Such temporary staff have clear induction processes and oversight by HSL’s team leaders and managers.

-A number of channels exist to allow feedback from all HSL colleagues, including the opportunity to report any concerns in relation to human rights or similar matters.
-These channels include clear management and support structures, staff listening groups, and a confidential annual engagement survey sent to all colleagues in the business.
+Several channels exist to allow feedback from all HSL colleagues, including the opportunity to report any concerns.
+These include clear management and support structures, staff listening groups, and a confidential annual engagement survey sent to all colleagues in the business.
+Colleagues are also given free access to a confidential Employee Assistance Programme, offering counselling and guidance to those who need it.

-The Group’s Board of Directors has overall responsibility for corporate governance, including any anti-slavery initiatives.
-Despite the Group’s supply chain being heavily weighted towards the UK, and key sources of supply spanning relatively few suppliers overall, the directors understand that there is always a risk of exposure to modern slavery.
+The Group’s Board of Directors has overall responsibility for corporate governance, including HSL’s anti-slavery initiatives.
+Despite the Group’s supply chain being heavily weighted towards the UK, and key suppliers comprising relatively few businesses in volume terms, the directors understand that there is always a risk of exposure to modern slavery.

 The close involvement of board members in all key operational matters means that, if issues were to be identified or we had reasonable grounds to suspect slavery or human trafficking within our supply chain, this would be investigated by the board and appropriate action quickly taken to:

-- Report such suspicions and provide appropriate information to the relevant authorities; and
+- Report such suspicions and provide information to the relevant authorities; and

 - Immediately suspend or terminate any associated business arrangement or contract.